 Registration of a vehicle on campus does not guarantee a parking space, but permits the registrant to park in authorized parking areas when space is available.

 Prerequisites for Vehicle Registration

 The applicant and the vehicle must meet all legal requirements for operation within the State of Florida.
 At the time of registration, you must present your:

 - The vehicle must be owned or leased by you or a member of your immediate family.

 - A completed vehicle registration form must be submitted at the time the permit is received.
 The make, model, year, license tag number, state and applicant's driver's license are required to register vehicles with the university.

 Steps to Register a Vehicle

-- Complete the faculty/staff vehicle registration form.
+- Complete the registration form for: STUDENT or FACULTY/STAFF

 - Print the form and bring it, with the required documentation as specified above, to the Office of Public Safety at 405 North Amelia Avenue.